How to Restrict Products By Customer Group in Magento 2?

 Disable Catalog Search for customers

-In the General section, merchants can not only activate the module but also restrict customer groups from having the search tab.
+In the General section, merchants can not only activate the module but also restrict products by customer groups from having the search tab.
 The restriction can be applied to:

 Not Logged in (The guest group)